the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 also result in a ban from the service.
 {{< /tip >}}

-After you did that you will need the bot admin rights.
-This is required since banning servers in Matrix requires Admin rights currently.
+After you have protected your rooms, you will need to give your Draupnir bot the role of Admin.
+As Matrix uses a [power level model](https://spec.matrix.org/v1.8/client-server-api/#mroompower_levels), the simplist way to give Draupnir the required privileges is by providing the bot the Admin role.
+This is necessary because Draupnir requires the privilege to ban servers.

-To do this we suggest you run:
+To do this we suggest running the following command in each room you invited the bot into:

 ```
 /op @yourMjolnirBot:example.com 100
 ```

-in each room you invited the bot into.
 Make sure to use the userid of the bot that invited you to the managment room and not the user id you used from the email.

+Alternatively you can find the bot in the user's section of your client and provide it with the Admin role there.

 {{< tip >}}
 For more advanced set-ups, read the [spec covering power levels](https://spec.matrix.org/v1.5/client-server-api/#mroompower_levels).

-A recommendation is to keep it above 50 (moderators) and below 100 (admins) since admins cannot be demoted by the same level.
+Our recommendation for advanced use cases is to keep the power level of the bot above 50 (moderators) and below 100 (admins), since admins cannot be demoted by a user of the same power level.
-This can for example be done using the "Change server ACLs" permission option in Element-Web's room settings.
+This can, as an example, be done using the "Change server ACLs" permission option in Element-Web's room settings.
 {{< /tip >}}

 ### Setting up policy lists

-The core feature of Draupnir is to use policy lists.
-These allow you to share or subscribe to moderation actions.
+The core feature of Draupnir is the use policy lists.
+Policy lists allow moderators to share or subscribe to moderation actions.
-In the most basic setup it just is used as a database for your bot.
-However in a more advanced setup this allows you to share the policies with others or allows you to subscribe to common lists used in the community.
+In the most basic setup, policy lists can be thought of as a database of all your bans for your bot.
+However in a more advanced setup, policy lists allow you to share moderation decisions with other communities.
+This includes watching the lists from other communities in Matrix or collaborating with them on the same lists.

 First of all you should define a default policy list.
 This is where all your actions go to.

+{{/* FIXME: why are we doing this? doesn't d4all create them a list called `list`? */}}

 To set this up you run: